econ-ark/econ-ark-tools/Machine/Hybrid/Installation.md

-# How to Convert an Existing Linux Machine
+# How to Transform an Existing Linux Machine

 The instructions below should work for transforming an existing Ubuntu Linux machine to the Econ-ARK machine.